eiiches/jackson-jq/README.md

 There are currently two development branches.

 * `develop/1.x`: This branch (you are viewing), which is currently under development for the future 1.0 release.
-The API is **not** stable yet.
-You can find preview releases (not stable, not recommended for production) at [Releases](https://github.com/eiiches/jackson-jq/releases) page (tags: `1.0.0-preview.yyyyMMdd`).
+You can find preview releases at [Releases](https://github.com/eiiches/jackson-jq/releases) page (tags: `1.0.0-preview.yyyyMMdd`).
+Although the API is not stable yet, I recommend new users to use these releases insetad of 0.x versions, because these releases have more features, better compatibility, and better performance.
 * `develop/0.x`: The development branch for 0.x versions.
 Features that need breaking API changes will no longer be added.
 Go to [Releases](https://github.com/eiiches/jackson-jq/releases) and find the latest 0.x.y version.

 PRs can be sent to any of the develop/\* branches.
 The patch will be ported to the other branch(es) if necessary.